 The Department offers fellowships (with tiers between $20,000 to $22,000 per year) for up to seven years for doctoral students entering with a B.A. degree or up to six years for students entering with a M.A. degree in Classics.
 An additional stipend of $2,000 is available for independent study during the summer for students resident in Cincinnati or traveling to study abroad.

 Our Ph.D. students regularly receive financial support to study abroad during their fourth or fifth year of graduate work.
-In recent years students have chosen to study in Italy, Greece, the Netherlands, and Germany.
+In recent years students have chosen to study in Greece and Italy.
 In addition, many of our students complete a summer program of study in Italy or Greece.